ioannisfanariotis/Android_Assignment/README.md

-The holiday application starts with a spinner where the user selects a year between 1970 and 2050.
-The application will execute the corresponding API call and will get the result of the Public Holidays API for the selected year.
+The holiday application will execute the corresponding API call and will get the result of the Public Holidays API for a selected year (1970-2050).
-While waiting, a spinning loader informs the user about the status.
-Finally, a Recycler View shows the most greek important properties of the response from 1st of January to 31th of December.
+Technologies that are used: VIEW BINDING, RETROFIT.

 ![1](https://user-images.githubusercontent.com/109162046/194760439-a835c035-f03f-4d42-aa84-c1acd724c1da.PNG)
 ![2](https://user-images.githubusercontent.com/109162046/194760450-805e7bad-32ba-43bd-b784-a313cebc1f96.PNG)